rubocop/rails-style-guide/README.md

 * [better_errors](https://github.com/charliesome/better_errors) - Better Errors replaces
   the standard Rails error page with a much better and more useful error page.
 It is also usable outside of Rails in any Rack app as Rack middleware.
+* [bullet](https://github.com/flyerhzm/bullet) - The Bullet gem is designed to
+  help you increase your application’s performance by reducing the number of queries it makes.
+It will watch your queries while you develop your application and notify you when you should add eager loading (N+1 queries), when you’re using eager loading that isn’t necessary and when you should use counter cache.
 * [cancan](https://github.com/ryanb/cancan) - CanCan is an authorization gem that
   lets you restrict users access to resources.
 All permissions are defined in a single file (ability.rb) and convenient methods for checking and ensuring